The IPP summer call 2020 is open!

 Our International PhD Programme (IPP) gives talented and enthusiastic students the opportunity to undertake PhD research at the cutting edge of modern biology.
 Projects within the Programme address key questions related to the overarching theme of Gene Regulation, Epigenetics & Genome Stability.

-The Programme is coordinated by the Institute of Molecular Biology - a recently founded centre of excellence in the life sciences.
+The IPP is coordinated by the Institute of Molecular Biology - a recently founded centre of excellence in the life sciences.
 Participating groups are located at the:

 - Institute of Molecular Biology (IMB)